DENTAL DIPLOMA COURSES AFTER BDS – A Review

 (But getting a job as a faculty is becoming a rarity due to over increase in the number of MDS/Post Graduates)

 But for a dental student who is not able to crack the entrance code or not able to afford the price for a non-government MDS/abroad seat … clinical practice is everything, and he/she needs to sharpen his skills to compete and survive in the ever increasing crowd of dental graduates.

 In such a scenario, the demand for the diploma courses that enhance the clinical skills of a dental student has risen many folds.

 What are Diploma courses?

-Post BDS, the young dentist has two options – Go for MDS/ abroad attempt or try for short term courses or the diploma courses.
+Post BDS, the young dentist has two options – Go for MDS/ abroad attempt or try for short term courses or the a right courses.